Drivers with interstate licences

 You will need to visit an Access Canberra Service Centre and bring:

 - your current interstate full driver licence.
 Access Canberra will notify the issuing jurisdiction so they can cancel your licence on their register.
-If you can’t provide your interstate driver licence, or it’s been expired for more than one month, you will need your licence history from the state or territory that issued it:
+If you can’t provide your interstate driver licence, or it’s been expired for more than one month, you will need your licence history from the state or territory that issued it (valid for 7 calendar days):

 - NSW: www.transport.nsw.gov.au